 - 4.4.1.
 At the manufacturer's option, any control, indicator and their respective identification symbols may be capable of being illuminated.
-If so illuminated: - 4.4.1.1.
-The indicators such as speedometers and tachometers, their identifications and the identifications of controls shall not be illuminated when the headlamps are being flashed or operated as daytime running lamps, except when such headlamps switch on automatically under dark ambient conditions. - 4.4.2.
+If so illuminated: - 4.4.2 [Means may be provided for illuminating tell tales and their identification symbols to make them visible to the driver under daylight and night time driving conditions.] - 4.4.32.
 A tell-tale shall emit light when the malfunction or vehicle condition it is meant to indicate occurs.
-It shall not emit light at any other time, except during a bulb check. - 4.4.3 At the manufacturers' option, the identification symbols provided on controls may be illuminated, without prejudice to the requirements of paragraph 4.4.1.1.
+It shall not emit light at any other time, except during a bulb check. - 4.4..4.43 At the manufacturers' option, the identification symbols provided on controls may be illuminated.